-1 Paragraph 166 of the MOA requires that the "Monitor shall offer the City and MPD technical assistance regarding compliance with this Agreement."
-The "Recommendations" sections of the OIM's quarterly reports are designed to fulfill this responsibility.
+Paragraph 166 of the MOA requires that the "Monitor shall offer the City and MPD technical assistance regarding compliance with this Agreement."
+The "Recommendations" sections of the OIM's quarterly reports are included in connection with fulfilling this responsibility.
 The recommendations do not impose additional obligations upon MPD or the City beyond those contained in the MOA.

-- Encourage officers to use advisements, warnings, and verbal persuasion when appropriate and in general seek the goal of de-escalation; - Prohibit officers from unholstering, drawing, or exhibiting a firearm unless the officer reasonably believes that a situation may develop such that the use of deadly force would be authorized; - Establish that officers must, wherever feasible, identify themselves as police officers and issue a warning before discharging a firearm; - Require that, immediately following the use of force, officers must examine persons who have been subjected to the use of force and obtain medical care for them, if necessary; and - Provide specific advice to officers that the use of excessive force will subject them to MPD disciplinary action and potential civil liability and criminal prosecution.
+- Define and describe the different types of force and the circumstances under which the use of each type of force is appropriate; - Encourage officers to use advisements, warnings, and verbal persuasion when appropriate and in general seek the goal of de-escalation; - Prohibit officers from unholstering, drawing, or exhibiting a firearm unless the officer reasonably believes that a situation may develop such that the use of deadly force would be authorized; - Establish that officers must, wherever feasible, identify themselves as police officers and issue a warning before discharging a firearm; - Require that, immediately following the use of force, officers must examine persons who have been subjected to the use of force and obtain medical care for them, if necessary; and - Provide specific advice to officers that the use of excessive force will subject them to MPD disciplinary action and potential civil liability and criminal prosecution.